 Additional Background - Several of the graduate courses have undergraduate prerequisites beyond these program prerequisites.
 Students are not required to complete these courses prior to admission to the graduate program and many will have completed them in their undergraduate program.
 In each case, the prerequisite course must be completed before undertaking the course for which it is a prerequisite.
-Up to two such courses, if not already taken as part of the undergraduate program, may be counted in the graduate degree program.
+Up to two 4xxx level course can be used as an elective for both non-thesis and thesis option to be counted in the graduate degree program, if the course was not already taken as part of the undergraduate program.